 Top-Five Writing Myths That Should Be Exploded Actually

-There are countless advices on 'how to write'.
+There are countless pieces of advice on 'how to write'.
 Some writers follow the writing style on which some purists may frown.
 But, nevertheless, they are happy the way they write.
 I recall some lines from the famous book The Element of Style by Strunk Jr., William:

 "It is an old observation that the best writers sometimes disregard the rules of rhetoric.
 When they do so, however, the reader will usually find in the sentence some compensating merit, attained at the cost of violation."